 Once you have started the completion you can use Ctrl-N to proceed to the next match and Ctrl-P to move to the previous match.

-If you are like me and you find those key strokes a bit cumbersome, then you can use the SuperTab plugin which allows you to use the Tab key for completion.
+If you are like me and you find the above key strokes a bit cumbersome, then you might want to check out one of the following plugins which can make completion usage less cumbersome:

 AutoComplPop by default only supports triggering code completion for file types who have an omni completion that ships with vim, but you can configure it to support eclim code completion.
 Here is an example of some vim script you can add to your vimrc to enabled AutoComlPop for java file types (this example will trigger the completion popup when at least 3 characters have been typed after a dot, but you can tweak this to your tastes):